What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 If you’re wondering what to do with torn clothes, fight the urge to simply replace them.

 Instead, make mending a semi-regular activity in your life.
 Get a group of friends together and have a yarn (aka chat), share needles and thread, and make some repairs.

-6. USE A BRAND’S RETURN AND RECYCLE POLICY
+7. USE A BRAND’S RETURN AND RECYCLE POLICY

 - Patagonia’s Worn Wear program repairs, re-shares, and recycles old Patagonia gear and clothing.
-It’s also a great place to purchase used outdoor gear on the cheap, too.

 - Old Eileen Fisher clothes can be returned for resale in their Renew line.

-7. CLOTHING SWAP DATES WITH FRIENDS
+8. CLOTHING SWAP DATES WITH FRIENDS

-8. COMPOST NATURAL FABRICS
+9. COMPOST CLOTHES MADE OF NATURAL FABRICS

 - Remove pieces that won’t biodegrade.
 Cut out zippers, remove buttons, cut off plastic tags and labels, and remove anything that’s been printed on the garment (as it’s likely PVC or some other plastic).